soarowl20240613/geelypaper/paper.typ

   // how this should behave with zeros can be set using `zero-fill`.
   // e.g., setting `zero-fill: false` and `leading-zero: false` assures
-  // there is never a `0` in the numbering. show figure: i-figured.show-figure.with(level: 1)
+  // there is never a `0` in the numbering. show figure: i-figured.show-figure.with(level: 1, numbering: "1-1")
-  // master 版本不能编译
   show math.equation: i-figured.show-equation

-  // set figure(numbering: "1-1") // don't work, maybe a typst bug
   set figure.caption(position: top, separator: [#h(1em)])
   show figure.where(kind: image): set figure.caption(position: bottom)
   //************